Community Involved Research Projects

 Full Plate Living is a lifestyle-based culturally-adapted weight and stress management program created by an interdisciplinary team of Loma Linda University faculty and medical students, community health workers trained at Promotores Academy and community members living in the Inland Empire.

 The CHWs mental health project aims to reduce burnout among Community Health Workers providing home visits to under-served families of children experiencing chronic absenteeism from school in San Bernardino.

-Since emerging as a theory for teaching about diversity in social work education a decade ago, there has been an increasing number of educational programs around the country integrating Critical Race Theory into their curriculums at all levels, baccalaureate, master and doctoral.
+Since emerging as a theory for teaching about diversity and oppression in social work education more than 15 years ago, there has been an increasing number of educational programs around the country integrating Critical Race Theory into their curriculums at all levels—baccalaureate, master's, and doctoral.

 In partnership with the Housing Authority of San Bernardino County as well as HUD and other local Housing Authorities this team of researchers provides program evaluation for numerous Moving To Work designated Initiatives.